seamapi/nextjs-server-modules/README.md

 > - SSR
 > - getStaticProps

-First we build the static site for the nextjs project using `next export`, we'll serve these pages statically in our module.

-Next, we build the api endpoints with `next build`.
+We build the api endpoints and export static pages with `next build`.
 We then analyze `.next/server/pages/api` to get all the api routes to server.

 We then construct a main export file that knows how to parse `next.config.js` and route to the correct files, which we've statically analyzed and are included